ietf-wg-nmop/draft-ietf-nmop-yang-message-broker-integration/draft-ietf-nmop-yang-message-broker-integration.md

    {{?I-D.ietf-netconf-https-notif}} or UDP-based
    {{?I-D.ietf-netconf-udp-notif}} transport with
    {{!I-D.tgraf-netconf-notif-sequencing}} and
-   {{I-D.tgraf-netconf-yang-push-observation-time}} as extensions for the same subscription.
+   {{!I-D.tgraf-netconf-yang-push-observation-time}} as extensions for the same subscription.

 ~~~~